fereshtehaghaei/Pandas-School-Academic-Data-Analysis/README.md

 # School Summary

-- Create an overview table that summarizes key metrics about each school, including:
+- Created an overview table that summarizes key metrics about each school, including:
   - School Name
   - School Type
   - Total Students